Josh-Miller/mod_socialslider/README.md

-mod_socialslider
+Social Slider for Joomla
 ================

-Social Slider module for Joomla CMS
+Social Slider module for Joomla CMS.
+More documentation coming soon...